hultenvp/solis-sensor/README.md

 ### :warning:  Known limitations

-#### Obtaining API access
-As of 27/9/2022 Ginlong had suspended access to the Soliscloud API claiming GDPR issues.
-From Oct 26 the [access has been restored](https://solis-service.solisinverters.com/support/solutions/articles/44002212561-api-access-soliscloud).
-All should be fine again, but be aware the API is still under active development and unpredictable events may occur.

 #### HTTP 408 Error
 Not a real limitation, but a feature of the API.
 It caused by differences of more than 15 minutes between your local time and server time.
 This can happen when you run HA in a VM. ***Update your local time.***